 5. (b) Be able to carry out rate calculations for chemical reactions in the context of cellular respiration.

-Chapter B4.2 How do we know about mitochondria and other cell structures?
+Chapter Topic B4.2 How do we know about mitochondria and other cell structures?

 Scientific progress often relies on technological developments which enable new observations to be made.
 The invention of the electron microscope enabled us to observe cell organelles such as mitochondria and chloroplasts at much higher magnification than had previously been possible with light microscopes, and thus to develop explanations about how their structures relate to their roles in cellular processes.